opencv/opencv/doc/tutorials/core/mat-mask-operations/mat-mask-operations.rst

        uchar* output = Result.ptr<uchar>(j);

-       for(int i= nChannels;i < nChannels*(myImage.cols-1); ++i)
+       for(int i= nChannels; i < nChannels*(myImage.cols-1); ++i)
        {
            *output++ = saturate_cast<uchar>(5*current[i]
                         -current[i-nChannels] - current[i+nChannels] - previous[i] - next[i]);
        }
    }

 On the borders of the image the upper notation results inexistent pixel locations (like minus one - minus one).
 In these points our formula is undefined.
-A simple solution is to not apply the mask in these points and, for example, set the pixels on the borders to zeros:
+A simple solution is to apply the mask in these points and, for example, set the pixels on the borders to zeros:

 .. code-block:: cpp